HeXA-UNIST/automated-deployment/README.md

 3. Add workflow (see example_workflow.yml)

+4. Create Dockerfile from the template (see Dockerfile.example)
+    - [Important]: the permanent resources (such as DB) must be located in /resources folder! otherwise it will be clean up at every deployment

-4. Push or Merge PR to main
+5. Push or Merge PR to main